Lambi

 Conch slow-braised in a tomato-scotch-bonnet creole sauce with green peppers, onion, and thyme.
 The conch is pounded thin first to break down the connective tissue, then simmered until the broth concentrates around it.
 A coastal Haitian dish; the Île-à-Vache fishermen are known for it.
 Served with white rice or rice-and-beans.

 Conch is firm with a clean ocean sweetness — it doesn't taste fishy when properly tenderized.
-The creole sauce is built around scotch bonnet's fruity heat rather than its full burn; thyme and bay leaf give the cooked-tomato depth.
+The creole sauce is built around scotch bonnet's fruity heat rather than its full burn; thyme and bay leaf give the cooked-tomato depth, with epis carrying the aromatics underneath.
 Eat with mounds of plain white rice that soaks up the sauce.

 Variations

 Some Port-au-Prince kitchens add a splash of clairin (Haitian sugarcane rum) for caramel sweetness.
-Lambi in coconut sauce is a Côte-Sud variant.
+Lambi in coconut sauce is a Cote-Sud variant.
+Worth noting: queen conch has been so heavily overfished that it has been listed on CITES Appendix II since 1992, so the main ingredient of this coastal staple is in fact a species that must be harvested with restraint.
 Bahamian-style cracked conch (battered and fried) is a different dish entirely.

 On the Palate